CloudBoost/developers/en/cache/basiccache.md

 #Getting the size of the cache

-To get the size of the  cache, you need to call the getInfo method of the <span class="tut-snippet">CB.CloudCache</span> instance with no parameters.
+To get the size of the  cache, you need to call the getInfo method of the <span class="tut-snippet">CB.CloudCache</span> instance.

-getInfo method returns the size of the cache in kilobytes(kb).
+GetInfo method returns the updated cache instance which has the size of the cache in KB.

 ==JavaScript==
 <span class="js-lines" data-query="getinfo">
 ```
 cache.getInfo({
-    success : function(cacheSize){
+    success : function(cache){
-        //cacheSize is the size of the cache..
+        //cache is the instace of the cache.
-        console.log(cacheSize);
+        //to get cache size,
+        console.log(cache.size);
     }, error : function(error){
         console.log(error);
     }